LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * Refactor SampleListingPage.tsx from LKSM and LKB to share
   * Add misc components and props to SampleTypeAppContext
   * move selectGridIdsFromTransactionId from LKSM app
+  * add sort for app type listing grids by name asc

 ### version 2.246.1
 *Released*: 7 November 2022